Parag-code/QR-Code-Generator-/README.md

 4. **QR Code Display**:
    - The generated QR codes are displayed in pop-up windows using the `show()` method of the `qrcode` library.

+Certainly!
+Here’s an **Acknowledgments** section you can add to your `README.md` to give credit to relevant libraries, tools, or individuals who have contributed to your project:

+---

+## Acknowledgments

+- **[qrcode](https://pypi.org/project/qrcode/)**: The QR code generation functionality in this project is powered by the `qrcode` Python library.
+This library provides a simple way to generate QR codes from strings, and it is the core tool for generating UPI payment QR codes.

+- **[Pillow](https://pypi.org/project/Pillow/)**: The `Pillow` library is used to support image generation and saving in the `qrcode` library.
+It allows us to save the generated QR codes as `.png` files for later use.

+- **UPI (Unified Payments Interface)**: The UPI payment system in India is the basis for the QR codes generated in this project.
+UPI simplifies the digital payment process, and the URL format used here is an open standard for creating UPI payment links.

+- **Open Source Community**: Thanks to the open-source community for their contributions to Python libraries like `qrcode`, `Pillow`, and other tools that make this project possible.
+Without open-source tools, building such projects would be far more complex and time-consuming.